deathworlders/online/content/books/deathworlders/chapter-25-where-we-stand.md

 “Would have… preferred…” Rebar panted.
 Sprinting in EV-MASS was a task to drain even the most conditioned athlete. “ To get ‘em… *this* time…”

-B nodded, turned, caught the drone as it glided down out of the sky, and hugged it to his chest before vanishing up the ramp and hanging a right onto the *Negotiable Curiosity*’s flight deck.
+B nodded, turned, caught the drone as it glided down out of the sky, and hugged it to his chest before vanishing up the ramp and hanging a right onto the *Negotiable Curiosity’s* flight deck.

 Rebar followed and settled himself into the command chair, sucking on the sippy straw inside his mask in a bid to restore some of the reserves he’d just incinerated during the pursuit.
 It creaked a little as several hundred pounds of man and armored space suit tested its engineering, but did little more than that.